triton-inference-server/python_backend/README.md

 many other use cases that are not supported because as part of the model pipeline they require loops, conditionals (if-then-else), data-dependent control-flow and other custom logic to be intermixed with model execution.
-We call this combination of custom logic and model executions a Business Logic Scripting (BLS).
+We call this combination of custom logic and model executions *Business Logic Scripting (BLS)*.

-Starting from 21.08, you can execute inference requests on any other model that is served by Triton as a part of your Python model execution.
+Starting from 21.08, you can implement BLS in your Python model.
+A new set of utility functions allows you to execute inference requests on other models being served by Triton as a part of executing your Python model.
 Example below shows how to use this feature:

 ```python
 import triton_python_backend_utils as pb_utils